officinaMusci/giorgio/README.md

     </a>
 </p>

 Giorgio is a lightweight, extensible Python micro-framework designed to scaffold, execute, and manage automation scripts.
-Whether you prefer interactive CLI prompts or fully non-interactive execution, Giorgio provides a consistent developer experience with minimal boilerplate.
+It offers both interactive and automated modes, supports dynamic parameter prompts, and features pluggable UI renderers for a customizable experience—all with minimal setup and boilerplate.

 ## Features

 - **Instant project scaffolding** with a best-practice directory layout.
 - **Script generator** for rapid creation of parameterized automation scripts.
-- **Flexible execution modes**: interactive CLI prompts or fully automated runs.
+- **Flexible execution modes**: interactive CLI with dynamic prompts and live output, or fully automated runs.
-- **Type-safe parameter system** supporting custom types and validation.
+- **Type-safe parameter system** supporting custom types, validation, and runtime parameter requests.
 - **Seamless environment variable support** for dynamic configuration.
 - **Composable automation**: easily invoke scripts from within other scripts.
+- **Pluggable UI renderers** for customizing the interactive experience.
 - **Minimal setup, maximum extensibility**—configure only what you need.

 ## Installation